A. J. Francis: Personal life

 In April 2015, Francis went viral for signing up to be an Uber driver in the off-season, while playing for the Miami Dolphins.

-Francis revealed that he was diagnosed with type 2 diabetes in December 2022, with his blood sugar level at 626 mg/dL, which was revealed a year after having botched a diving moonsault during a tag team match on the December 16 of that year's episode of SmackDown.
+Francis revealed that he was diagnosed with type 2 diabetes in December 2022, with his blood sugar level at 626 mg/dL.
+He revealed his condition a year after being diagnosed with the disease, stating that his "legs felt off" before performing a botched suicide dive during a match on the December 16, 2022 episode of SmackDown.